-To install a PMCspan-002 PCI expansion module on your MVME230x, refer to Figure 1-4 and perform the following steps.
+The PMCspan-010 PCI expansion module mounts on top of a PMCspan-002 PCI expansion module.
+To install a PMCspan-010 on your MVME2300, refer to Figure 1-5 and perform the following steps.
 This procedure assumes that you have read the user's manual that was furnished with the PMCspan, and that you have installed the selected PMCs on the PMCspan according to the instructions given in the PMCspan and PMC manuals.